-Cats and dogs cannot be sold before seven weeks of age, except for in Flanders, where, from 1st October 2019, dogs cannot be sold before eight weeks and cats cannot be sold before 12 weeks.
-People who buy a cat or a dog, or get it for free, must be at least 18 years old.
+Cats and dogs cannot be sold before seven weeks of age (this will soon be changed to eight weeks).
+People who buy a cat or a dog, or get it for free, must be at least 16 years old.

-For every dog/cat sold, unless by an occasional breeder without a licence, a warranty must be given, which obliges the breeder-dealer to reimburse the price of the animal in case of mortality due to a number of contagious diseases within an incubation period or in case of some hereditary diseases.
+For every dog/cat sold a warranty must be given, which obliges the breeder-dealer to reimburse the price of the animal in case of mortality due to a number of contagious diseases within an incubation period or in case of some hereditary diseases.
 There are no special rules on the commercial transport of cats and dogs besides those which implement EU Regulation 1/2005 on the protection of animals during transport.